JaymzZh/useful-scripts/net/vs-plugins.md

 - **PTVS** - Python Tools for Visual Studio.
 - **MultiEditing** - Simultaneously edit in more than one location in the editor If you've ever ran into a case where you wanted to quickly change variable names or multiple loop conditions - you can use Multi-Edit to set virtual carets that all behave the same.
 - **JSEnhancements** - Some useful features for Visual Studio JavaScript and CSS editors - outlining and matching braces highlighting.
+- **Glyphfriend** - Enhance the existing Intellisense to display preview glyphs for many of the common glyph-based font libraries like Font Awesome, Foundation, IonIcons and more.